jlmessmer/GlobeTrotter-Source/README.md

 It's pretty easy to get started, but here are some more in depth instructions if it's not clear just by starting the game:

-1)Select 'New Game'
+1)Select 'New Game'<br>
-2)Follow the command prompts on the screen.
+2)Follow the command prompts on the screen.<br>
-3)Choose if you want to travel somewhere new or see some sights in your starting location.
+3)Choose if you want to travel somewhere new or see some sights in your starting location.<br>
 4)Rinse and repeat until you run out of money or have gone everywhere in the world